 When it comes to nature in Manly, the North Head National Park is a must-do.
 For sunset, and for top views of the city, this patch of coastal park located on the southern tip of Manly is a great option for nature-lovers and casual walkers alike.
 And if you have some time on your hands on your way to Manly, why not walk?
 The 10 kilometer coastal route from Spit Bridge in Mosman to Manly is a very convenient way to see Australian bushland without having to, you know, actually drive into the heart of the Bush.

-Arguably home to most of the city’s most famous sights – Sydney Harbour Bridge, Sydney Opera House, for instance – Darling Harbour is adjacent to the city centre.
+Arguably home to most of the city’s most famous sights – Sydney Harbour Bridge, Sydney Opera House, for instance – Darling Harbour is adjacent to the city center.
 Its location offers sparkling daytime harbour views, as well as a brilliant vista of glittering city lights as you look back on the Central Business District.
 Here you’ll want a hotel with a view, something up high, and there’s certainly a few of those to choose from.

 Not only are those two iconic landmarks located here, but many other sights are to be found at Darling Harbour.
-There’s a big shopping centre, an aquarium, a branch of Tussaud’s waxworks, Sydney Wildlife World, a casino complex, and the lovely Tumbalong Park to visit in this area.
+There’s a big shopping center, an aquarium, a branch of Tussaud’s waxworks, Sydney Wildlife World, a casino complex, and the lovely Tumbalong Park to visit in this area.
 Ferries connect this area to other parts of the city, whilst the genius of pedestrianised linear park, The Goods Line – a 500 meter walkway to Railway Square – takes visitors to bus and train services.